finagle/finatra-kafka/README.md

 [![Codecov](https://codecov.io/gh/finagle/finatra-kafka/branch/main/graph/badge.svg)](https://codecov.io/gh/finagle/finatra-kafka)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.twitter/finatra-kafka_2.12/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.twitter/finatra-kafka_2.12)

-Finatra has native integration with [Kafka Streams](https://kafka.apache.org/documentation/streams) to easily build Kafka Streams applications on top of a [TwitterServer](https://github.com/twitter/twitter-server).
+Finatra integration with [Kafka Streams](https://kafka.apache.org/documentation/streams) to easily build Kafka Streams applications on top of a [TwitterServer](https://github.com/twitter/twitter-server).

 > **Note**: Versions of finatra-kafka and finatra-kafka-streams that are published against Scala 2.12 use Kafka 2.2, versions of that are published against Scala 2.13 use Kafka 2.5.
 This simplified cross-version support is ephemeral until we can drop Kafka 2.2.

 ## Development version

-The [main branch](https://github.com/finagle/finatra-kafka/tree/develop) in Github tracks the latest code which is updated every week.
+The [main branch](https://github.com/finagle/finatra-kafka/tree/main) in Github tracks the latest code.
 If you want to contribute a patch or fix, please use this branch as the basis of your [Pull Request](https://help.github.com/articles/creating-a-pull-request/).

 ## Features